All Apple WWDC's privacy features in one place

 That protection will also apply to your mail database, message history, Safari data, Time Machine backups, iTunes device backups, Locations and Routines, and system cookies.

-Apple also introduced new features that it did not announce on stage on Monday, including a built-in password manager and password auditing.
+Apple also introduced new features that it didn't announce on stage, including a built-in password manager and password auditing.
 If you reuse passwords across websites, Apple can let you quickly replace it with an automatically generated password that's stored across all your devices.

 Originally published at 11:59 a.m.
 PT.